Air Spade is the best way to remediate soil compaction

 Air-spading can cause some temporary loss of beneficial myccorhizal fungi; in order to help repopulate these important organisms, we add a broad-spectrum mix of mycorrhizal fungi spores to exposed tree roots after any Air Spade work.

 We are the only company in Scotland to own an Air Spade.

 - Air Spade (PDF): The Benefits of Soil Decompaction

 - Case Study: Protecting Trees on a Development Site

 - Services: Root Excavation, Root Mapping and Trenching

 Please watch our video to view a sample of compacted soil around a tree, emphasising why it is so important to carry out soil decompaction:

-Contact AV Arboriculture to help improve and prolong the health of your trees.
+Contact Arbor Vitae Arboriculture to help improve and prolong the health of your trees.